Play PLAYING UP with family and friends, with neighbours, at school, or for professional research:

 Public Play-ins of PLAYING UP can be hosted by festivals, museums, galleries and independent organisations as stand-alone events or as part of wider programmes of activities.

-The Live Art Development Agency (LADA) and the Theatre of Research can collaborate with you on hosting and promoting a Play-in as part of your own programmes, and have a team of trained PLAYING UP Ambassadors to help run events.
+Theatre of Research can collaborate with you on hosting and producing a Play-in as part of your own programmes with their experienced team of PLAYING UP Ambassadors.

-Alternatively you can organise and host your own independent Play-in.
-These must be approved in advance by LADA and the Theatre of Research and must follow guidelines which can be provided by LADA, along with advice on how best to host and run a Play-in.
+Alternatively it may be possible for you to organise and host your own independent Play-in.
+These must be approved in advance by Theatre of Research and must follow guidelines which can be provided by Theatre of Research, along with advice on how best to host and run a Play-in.

-Please contact LADA on info@thisisliveart.co.uk for Guidelines on hosting a Play-in or to discuss a collaboration.
+Please contact Theatre of Research on post@fundus-theater.de to discuss a collaboration.

 Translations